ehildenb/ctl-optim/proposal/proposal.md

 K-framework.
 We can instantiated our DSL language to a specific language, LLVM and show that we can do optimizations on LLVM programs correctly and efficiently.

+We need to have direct IR rewriting so that atomic predicates used in the CTL formulae can be expressed using patterns over the target language.
+This makes writing optimizations much easier, and make reading the written optimizations easier as well.

 CFG Rewrites
 ------------